How to make Word documents accessible

 If your document fails any of these checks

-- If you cannot fix the document, or it is not your responsibility, provide the key information as real text on the webpage.
+- If the document cannot be fixed (or it is not your responsibility to fix it): Provide the key information in a way people can easily use, for example, as real text on a webpage.